Below you can find a complete list of Tasmanian animals. We currently track 117 animals in Australia (Tasmania) and are adding more every day!

-The Australian continent is home to some of the most interesting and unique animals in the world.
-It is home to marsupials and monotremes – animals that brood their young in pouches and egg-laying mammals.
+The Australian continent is home to some of the most interesting and unique animals in the world, including marsupials and monotremes — animals that brood their young in pouches and egg-laying mammals.

 Tasmania is an island state located just south of mainland Australia.
-Separated from Australia by the Bass Strait, Tasmania has become a final stronghold of some of the most bizarre animals in the world due to its geographic and genetic isolation.
+Separated from Australia by the Bass Strait, Tasmania (commonly called “Tassie” by Australians) has become a final stronghold of some of the most bizarre animals in the world due to its geographic and genetic isolation.
 Keep reading to learn more about these fascinating creatures.

 Australia (Tasmania) Wildlife Summary

 Tasmania is a unique and almost mystical place.
 It has thick rainforests and forbidding mountains.
 Towering “ghost gum” trees and hug ferns dot the landscape.
 Its rainforests are populated by strange animals found nowhere else in the world.
-Some of its predators are rare or presumed extinct, yet wildlife adventurers keep driving and hiking hidden trails in hopes of catching a glimpse.
+Some of its predators are rare or presumed extinct, yet wildlife adventurers keep driving and hiking hidden trails in hopes of catching a glimpse of them.

 What types of animals will you see in Tasmania?
-If you’re quiet and patient, you might glimpse the elusive duck-billed platypus, an animal so strange that scientists thought the first preserved specimens were a taxidermist’s joke.
-You’re sure to find an abundance of small kangaroos called pademelons and wallabies.
-You might even see – and hear – the famous Tasmanian devil.
+If you’re quiet and patient, you might spy the elusive platypus, an animal so strange that scientists thought the first preserved specimens were a taxidermist’s joke.
+You may have a better chance to spot one in this state, as the Tasmanian platypus is larger than its mainland counterpart.
+And you’re sure to find an abundance of small kangaroos called pademelons and wallabies.
+You might even see, and hear, the famous Tasmanian devil.

 What other animals live in Tasmania?
 Keep reading to find out.